The successful launch of new products/services is critical for any small business growth.

 That’s the uniqueness of this strategy though – you don’t need to take into account competitors who might follow the same.
 You can slap on a percentage margin out of thin air.

-You’ll also find that you might not meet your target margins at all, because this strategy doesn’t take into account consumer perception.
+You’ll also find that you might not meet your target margins because this strategy doesn’t take into account consumer perception.

 What do you do when the market you’re entering is quite crowded already?